OWASP/owasp-mastg/Document/0x04c-Tampering-and-Reverse-Engineering.md

 ### Custom Tooling with Reverse Engineering Frameworks

 Even though most professional GUI-based disassemblers feature scripting facilities and extensibility, they are simply not well-suited to solving particular problems.
 Reverse engineering frameworks allow you to perform and automate any kind of reversing task without depending on a heavy-weight GUI.
 Notably, most reversing frameworks are open source and/or available for free.
-Popular frameworks with support for mobile architectures include [Radare2](https://github.com/radare/radare2 "radare2") and [Angr](https://github.com/angr/angr "Angr").
+Popular frameworks with support for mobile architectures include [radare2](0x08-Testing-Tools.md#radare2) and [Angr](0x08-Testing-Tools.md#angr).

 #### Example: Program Analysis with Symbolic/Concolic Execution